jeanboutros/jeanboutros/README.md

 ## About Me

+Data engineering professional with **18 years of experience** across data systems, FinTech, and software development.
+Over the past **5 years**, I've focused on data engineering leadership, building teams and designing scalable solutions that solve real business problems.

-Senior engineering leader with **18 years building scalable systems and high-performing teams**.
-I bridge technical excellence with business impact, having led teams of **3-25 engineers** to ship data solutions, FinTech products, and business and customer-facing applications.
+I enjoy bridging technical implementation with business needs, having led teams of **3-25 engineers** to deliver data products, analytics solutions, and business and customer-facing applications.

-Currently seeking opportunities to **lead engineering teams** in building platforms that solve real data problems for business and customers.
+Currently seeking opportunities to **head the engineering practice** to build data platforms that drive business value.

 ---